TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

-To demonstrate that this actually happens, I'll show the ten examples from the `roneneldan/TinyStories` validation set where each of three features activates most highly.
+To demonstrate that this actually happens, I'll show the ten examples from the `roneneldan/TinyStories` validation set where the feature activates most strongly.
 I'll use features 0, 1, and 2 (out of the 10000 available)
 to avoid cherrypicking.